6 Connecticut Towns and 30 Ways to Enjoy Them Last Updated: August 2021

 Live Large In Greenwich

 Connecticut’s southwestern town is just a hop from Manhattan.
 Dock your yacht outside the Delamar Greenwich Harbor.
 Oh, you don’t own a yacht?
 This dog-friendly hotel offers free valet parking, or it’s a short walk from the Greenwich train station.
 It’s also just steps from the “Rodeo Drive of the Northeast.”
-Greenwich Avenue is lined with hundreds of upscale shops, art galleries and restaurants.
+Greenwich Avenue in downtown Greenwich is lined with hundreds of upscale shops, art galleries and restaurants.
 Even window shopping is exhilarating.

 Go Green in Guilford